lechoo/toddmotto.github.com/_posts/2013-01-22-fluid-and-responsive-youtube-and-vimeo-videos-with-fluidvids-js.md

  [1]: //fitvidsjs.com

 We’re in a world full of plugins, it’s time to start writing your own stuff.
-So here’s my raw JavaScript alternative to FitVids, it’s much lighter in code, doesn’t require the hefty jQuery library – and [much faster too][2].
+So here’s my raw JavaScript alternative to FitVids, it’s much lighter in code, doesn’t require the hefty jQuery library – and much faster too.
 FluidVids!

- [2]: //jsperf.com/fitvids-v-fluidvids

 The demo includes both a YouTube and Vimeo iframe embed, both at different aspect ratios.
 Both fluid, both 100% width.